oaworks/plugin/README.md

 ### Getting the latest extension

-* Go to the repo page
+* Go to main the repo page, or the latest release
 * you should be on the develop branch automatically because it is the newest branch but if not, switch to develop in the drop down option on the left
-* click the big green button that says clone or download, click it
+* click the big green button that says clone or download
 * click download
 * you will get a zip
 * Navigate to the file on your computer, double click it to unzip it and you have the code